 - Product managers within utilities, insurance and telcos that are designing smart home automation product/service bundles

 - Marketing leaders within hardware and software providers that need thought leadership content for their brands

 - Business leaders within the traditional security providers and other firms that will be disrupted by the rise of the Internet of Things

-- Any anyone tasked with making strategic decisions about supplying products and services to the Australian IoT @ Home market
+- Anyone tasked with making strategic decisions about supplying products, services and retail channel management to the Australian IoT@Home market